lsbFlying/resy/README-EN.md

 <summary>changed logs</summary>

 🌟`v4.0.6`：<br/>
-Optimized the code and fixed the bug of incomplete data of batch triggered subscription changes in the mixed use scenario of setState
+1. Optimized the code and fixed the bug of incomplete data of batch triggered subscription changes in the mixed use scenario of setState.
+2. Fixed a bug in the way createStore is used as a private data state.

 🌟`v4.0.5`：<br/>
 Improved the merging and updating of setState and direct updating of all mixed scenarios